brijesh-deb/docker-compose-scale-sample/README.md

-## Multi-container app using Docker Compose
+## Scale multi-container application using Docker Compose
-This sample shows how Docker Compose can be used for multi container app.
-Two containers include 1) Sprintboot based business logic 2) Postgres DB
+This sample shows how Docker Compose can be used to scale multi container application using HAProxy.
+Its an extension of Docker Compose sample (https://github.com/brijesh-deb/docker-compose-sample).

 ### Local deployment
 - Download this sample SpringBoot application